- Recreation & Community Programs

 This project will include the construction of post tension court surfaces for basketball and tennis/pickleball at the Center Recreation Complex.
 In addition to new courts, the project will provide new fencing, athletic equipment, storage shed, shelter, site amenities (park and player benches, receptacles, etc.), tennis practice backboards, and signage.

 The kick-off community meeting for this project was held on Wednesday, February 9th and the second community meeting took place on Wednesday, March 2nd.
 An update was provided to the Recreation Committee at the Wednesday, March 16th meeting and the project was approved at the 2022 Annual Town Meeting.
 The third community meeting was held on Tuesday, October 25th.
+The final design was presented to and approved by the Recreation Committee on Wednesday, December 21st.

 - October 25th Community Meeting Presentation Slides (PDF)